saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 and aggregate the whole data based to get an average time taken for completing the HFS process.

-In the Below code, I have built a model to see if it have a better confidence in between the attributes in the data frame or not tried to get a predict value for over all data for Iowa
+In the Below code, I have built a model to see if it has a better confidence in between the attributes in the data frame or not tried to get a predict value for over all data for Iowa

 ### Iowa

-Now I have created a plot to see how the predicted value is similar with
+Now I have created a plot to see how the predicted value is similar
 ![](WrittenSummary_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

 (optional) Now for just verification, i am trying to get a Residuals of